Chase Ink Business Preferred Review

 ---|---|

 The Ink Business Preferred card has a rewards scheme designed for small business use.
-With such a carefully crafted design, this card’s rewards setup will suit a wide array of businesses.
-However, there is a spending cap to keep in mind, and purchases outside the designated categories pick up points at a fairly pedestrian rate.
+While Chase’s Ink Business Cash card offers a higher maximum rewards tier (5% cash back) than Ink Business Preferred, this card’s rewards setup will suit a wide array of businesses.
+Accordingly, Ink Business Preferred gets a 4.5/5 score in this category.

-The Ink Preferred’s welcome offer provides remarkable value to businesses that meet the offer’s spending threshold.
+The Ink Preferred’s welcome bonus provides outstanding value to businesses that meet the spending threshold.
 You’ll collect 100,000 bonus points should you spend $8,000 on purchases within three months of opening your account.
 These points will be deposited into your account within six to eight weeks.

 This bonus is equivalent to $1,000 if redeemed for cash back.
-And since points redeemed through Chase Ultimate Rewards — Chase’s travel portal — get a 25% value boost, your bonus will be worth $1,250 if redeemed for travel.
+Since points redeemed through Chase’s travel portal get a 25% value boost, your bonus will be worth $1,250 if redeemed for travel.

 You’ll receive triple points for several select purchase categories whenever you whip out your Ink Business Preferred card.
 Chase has designated these categories as: